In this article

 So, John’s $92,350 needs to then be multiplied by 15.3%.
 That leaves him with a $14,129.55 estimated self-employment tax.

-Step 4: Add it up and divide into quarters
+Step 4: Add it up and divide it into quarters

-Note: Despite some tax quarters being shorter than others, it’s still recommended to treat each tax payment as a fourth of the total each quarter.
+Note: Despite some tax quarters being shorter than others, treating each tax payment as a fourth of the total each quarter is still recommended.

-To make filing small business taxes as painless and accurate as possible, tax prep needs to occur year-round.
+Tax prep must occur year-round to make filing small business taxes as painless and accurate as possible.
 And an automated expense management platform can help.

-• Automatically sorting your business expenses by category, department, or employee.
+• Automatically categorizing and organizing all expenses by department, team, or employee

-To explore how Ramp can help you elevate your business and take charge of your company finances, talk to an expert today.
+Explore how Ramp can help you elevate your business and take charge of your company finances.

 Try Ramp for free